• Skip to primary navigation

 Teachers and educators aren’t replaceable.
 They may use different modes to impart education today, but they are still doing what is required and desired of them.
 Today, they demand more respect and say in an educational institution’s functioning.
 How things are working with respect to how they should.
 They can make suggestions on better ways to impart education.

 Technologies help collect and analyze vast amounts of data to decipher the correct information; educators understand the student community’s changing needs.
-They are quick at responses and offering customized learning modules.
+They are quick at responses and offer customized learning modules.

-From offering an improved view of the student information (grades, attendance, issues, concerns), Student Information Systems (SIS) stands accessible by stakeholders like students, parents, and teachers.
+From offering an improved view of the student information (grades, attendance, issues, concerns), Student Information Systems (SIS) stand accessible to stakeholders like students, parents, and teachers.
 Apart from enhanced information sharing, it helps in timely access by connecting proper communication channels.

 Experts’ Take on Education’s Technology Transformation